 Some of the gags and sequences from the Marx Brothers’ movies have entered the annals of cultural knowledge, and you may have seen tributes to them without even noticing.
 A couple of cases-in-point are the mirror sequence from Duck Soup and the state room scene from A Night at the Opera.
 But smaller moments and influences survive as well (e.g. fans of Monty Python will find aspects of this Duck Soup musical number eerily familiar).

 In closing, I would observe that the Marx Brothers serve as something of a happy medium between, on the one hand, the allegorical satires of society and politics in the feature films of Charlie Chaplin and, on the other hand, the occasionally boorish unending slapstick of the Three Stooges.
-It is a poor fan indeed of comedic movies, classic films, or Vaudevillian theatre who has never seen a Marx Brothers movie; but if that describes you in some way, do not despair: there’s no time like the present, and Duck Soup is a great place to start.
+It is a poor fan indeed of comedic movies, classic films, or even of the sketch shows and stand-up comedy acts which have evolved out of Vaudevillian theatre—who has never seen a Marx Brothers movie.
+But if that describes you in some way, do not despair: there’s no time like the present, and Duck Soup is a great place to start.

 Jokes that Hit their Marx: